Skip to main content

 WordPress

 Connect your WordPress site to outwrite.ai and publish content directly with one click.
+Supports posts and pages, categories and tags, featured images, scheduling, and draft mode.

 Getting Started

-Navigate to Settings → Integrations, find the WordPress section and expand it.
+Go to Settings → Integrations, find the WordPress section and expand it.
 This is where you'll add and manage your WordPress site connections.

 What You Need Before Connecting